harvard-lil/SEAL/README.md

   - [OpenAssistant/reward-model-deberta-v3-large-v2](https://huggingface.co/OpenAssistant/reward-model-deberta-v3-large-v2), which was fine-tuned using Anthropic/hh-rlhf (`ALIGNED`)
   - [OpenAssistant/reward-model-deberta-v3-large](https://huggingface.co/OpenAssistant/reward-model-deberta-v3-large), which was not (`CONTROL`)
 - A text-similarity model ([BAAI/bge-m3](https://huggingface.co/BAAI/bge-m3)), to control how much the rewriting affected the "meaning" of the prompts.
-- OpenAI's GPT-4-Turbo run part of the `taxonomy` experiment on both original and rewritten prompts, as a way to control if GPT-4 Turbo's assessment was also affected by this rewritting.
+- OpenAI's GPT-4-Turbo, used to run part of the `taxonomy` experiment on both original and rewritten prompts, as a way to control if GPT-4 Turbo's assessment was also affected by this rewriting.

 By default, this command uses the [Ollama API](https://ollama.com/) to run inference against [mistral:7b-instruct-fp16](https://ollama.com/library/mistral:7b-instruct-fp16).
 An Ollama server must be ready, and the targeted model must be available.